section-engineering-education/engineering-education/content/articles/how-to-build-a-text-classification-model-using-bert-and-tensorflow/index.md

 Functional models are more robust and flexible.
 They do not create layers in sequential order.
 In the functional model, we have multiple inputs and outputs.

-In this tutorial, we will use the functional approach to build our model.
+This tutorial will use the functional approach to build our model.

 We will start by initializing the BERT layers.